 - Test Scenario

 - Traceability Matrix

 Let's discuss each of these in brief:

-- Test Scenario: Test scenario can be considered as a single line statement which notifies the area in which your application will experiment.
-This artifact is needed for ensuring the overall procedure tested from start to finish.
+- Test Scenario: A test scenario can be considered as a single line statement that notifies the area in which your application will experiment.
+This artifact is needed to ensure the overall procedure is tested from start to finish.

 - Functional test cases